When Corporate Officers Can Be Held Personally Liable in NY

 "A director or officer of a corporation does not incur personal liability for its torts merely by reason of his [or her] official character" (Greenway Plaza Off.
 Park-1 v Metro Constr.
 Servs., 4 AD3d 328, 329 [internal quotation marks omitted]), and thus, cannot be liable for torts "attributable to the corporation if he [or she] did not participate in and was not connected with the acts in any manner" (PDK Labs, Inc. v G.M.G.
 Trans.
 W. Corp., 101 AD3d 970, 973 [internal quotation marks omitted]).

 "However, '[a] corporate officer who participates in the commission of a tort may be held individually liable, regardless of whether the officer acted on behalf of the corporation in the course of official duties and regardless of whether the corporate veil is pierced'" (Rajeev Sindhwani, M.D., PLLC v Coe Bus.
 Serv., Inc., 52 AD3d 674, 677, quoting American Express Travel Related Servs.
 Co. v North Atl.
 Resources, 261 AD2d 310, 311)."

 Post a comment

-Post a Comment to "When You Can Incur Personal Liability For a Corporate Debt In New York"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."
+Post a Comment to "When Corporate Officers Can Be Held Personally Liable in NY"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."